 - Men who experience erectile dysfunction are often prescribed medications to help achieve and maintain an erection.
 These treatments may not be effective for some people, and penile implant surgery could be the only effective option to treat their condition.
 If you have tried other treatment options that have failed, you may be wondering: Does Medicare cover penile implants?

 If you are required to undergo surgery to receive a penile implant, you will want to know how to cover the costs associated with the procedure.
 In addition to the cost of the surgery itself, you will need to pay for testing and follow-up doctor’s visits.
-The good news is that Medicare Part B and Medicare Advantage (Part C) plans offer coverage for the operation as long as your doctor can prove that it is medically necessary.

 You need to review the details of your plan to determine how much coverage you qualifty for, as this can be different depending on where you live.
 Since Medicare Part B covers this procedure, the Medicare Advantage Plan is also required to, but there may be additional requirements to meet in order to receive coverage.
 Make sure that all of the doctors and facilities that you visit are approved by your plan to avoid being denied coverage.

 Your financial responsibility for treatment will depend on whether you receive treatment at an outpatient facility or ambulatory surgery center.
 Medicare Part B typically covers 80% of the costs if you have met your deductible for the year.
 You may need to cover the remaining 20% unless you have a Medicare Supplement plan.
 Medicare Advantage plans are required to cover any procedure covered by Medicare Part B, but each plan differs in its coverage amount and qualification requirements.